kentoverse/emotional-AI/README.md

 1. **Change**: This constant highlights the dynamic nature of relationships, emphasizing the importance of actions (Act), reactions (React), and attractions (Attract) in shaping human connections.

-2. **Power or Energy**: This constant delves into the forms of power that influence relationships, including negative/destructive power, positive/creative power, and neutral/equilibrium.
+2. **Power**: This constant delves into the forms of power that influence relationships, including negative/destructive power, positive/creative power, and neutral/equilibrium.
 Understanding these forces helps in navigating the complexities of emotional interactions.

 3. **Moments**: This constant focuses on the temporal aspects of relationships, stressing the significance of past reflections, future insights, and present awareness.
 By introspecting on these moments, individuals can gain deeper insights into their interactions and connections.